axept/prejss/README.md

 ```

-## Precompilation
+## Pre-compilation

 It's not great idea to parse CSS in run-time on client-side.
+It's slow and expensive.

-And you don't have to do it because there is a great [babel-plugin-prejss](https://github.com/axept/babel-plugin-prejss) which make it possible to process your source code and transform specified PostCSS styles to callback functions.
+Thee good news is that you don't have to do it! 🎉 There is a great [babel-plugin-prejss](https://github.com/axept/babel-plugin-prejss) plugin which transform your PostCSS styles from example above to JSS object in the processed scripts.

 [See how it works](https://github.com/lttb/babel-plugin-prejss#how-it-works)